christinamedeiros/To-Do-List/README.md

-To do list created using Rails scaffolding.
+To do list built using Rails scaffolding.